 We collaborated with the Impact Center Erasmus of Erasmus University Rotterdam and the Center for Advanced Hindsight of Duke University to create our vetting framework.
-Moreover, we safeguard our vetting process by carefully selecting our vetters, and assigning vetters with a proven track records increasingly important tasks.
+Moreover, we safeguard our vetting process by carefully selecting our vetters, and assigning vetters with proven track records increasingly important tasks.
 When vetters have a personal connection to a particular organisation, they are not allowed to do the assessment.

 Why doesn't Kinder simply check the financials, salaries and overhead costs of charitable organisations to get a good impression on their performance?

 We do check them!
 But we dig deeper, because salaries and overhead costs alone are simply not a good enough indicator of how effective an organisation is.